Ruben Gallego: Immigration

+Opposed to the costs and skeptical of its efficacy, Gallego opposed the construction of the Mexico–United States border wall, calling it "stupid", "dumb", and "pointless" in 2017.

-Gallego co-sponsored and supported the Laken Riley Act, saying he was breaking with his party because it was "largely out of touch" with the "average Latino".
-In February and March 2025, Gallego expressed support for deporting "dangerous" migrants to El Salvador prisons and Guantanamo Bay and called Trump's deportations to the country a Democratic "political trap".
+In 2025, Gallego co-sponsored the Laken Riley Act, saying he was breaking with his party because it was "largely out of touch" with the "average Latino".
+In February and March of that year, Gallego expressed support for deporting "dangerous" migrants to El Salvador and Guantánamo Bay and called Trump's deportations to the country a "political trap" for Democrats.

-During the government shutdown of October 2025, Vice President JD Vance called for revisiting Reagan-era emergency care standards, saying that many Americans had experienced situations where "illegal aliens" unable to speak English received care before citizens in emergency rooms.
+During the government shutdown of October 2025, Vice President JD Vance called for "revisiting" the Emergency Medical Treatment and Active Labor Act of 1986, which mandates that hospital emergency rooms provide care regardless of a patient's immigration status, claiming that many Americans had experienced emergency room visits where "illegal aliens" unable to speak English received care before citizens.
 In response, Gallego told Semafor, "We are open to passing laws that deny benefits, subsidies, or any assistance to individuals in the country illegally", but he raised concerns about the practical implications, saying that if emergency rooms were forced to turn away patients who couldn't provide identification, the people most likely to be denied care would be those who appear Latino or Asian.